 During your pregnancy you will have a named community midwife who will provide most of your antenatal care at your GP surgery.

-Your handheld pregnancy notes will be given to you the first time you see your community midwife.
-These notes are a record of your pregnancy and should be carried with you at all times, including if you go on holiday.
+The first time you see your Community Midwife they will show you how to access the Maternity online information.
+This will include a record of your pregnancy and should be available for access at all times, including if you go on holiday.
 They also provide very useful information to help you understand your pregnancy.

-Your handheld notes should be taken with you to any antenatal appointment, including with the midwife, GP, antenatal clinic, health in pregnancy support etc.
+You should ensure that you have a device available with you to access the system when you attend for all appointments or treatment, including with the midwife, GP, antenatal clinic, health in pregnancy support etc.

 During this first appointment, your medical, family and pregnancy history will be discussed and choices for your care will be offered, with referrals made appropriately.
 A personalised care plan will be developed, centred on yourself, your baby and your family, based around your needs and your decisions, enabling you to have genuine choices informed by unbiased information.
 The Screening tests for you and your baby leaflet (published by Public Health England) will be given to you and discussed.
 If you have misplaced your copy or would like to view this before your first antenatal appointment, please click the link above.

 Other things we will discuss with you are: